by Anastasia Risley, GHFO Instructor

 Fortunately for me, I have the opportunity to teach botany to gifted and 2e students with GHF Online.
 Sharing the source of wonder that is the botanical world has been quite enriching.
 I get to watch inspiration blossom within my students as they become aware of the enchanting world of plants that has always surrounded them.
 In Introduction to Botany (ITB), we take many opportunities to explore our own environments and see the amazing processes of how plants survive in students’ homes, backyards, and parks.
 With the foundational knowledge of ITB, students get to delve into more specialized knowledge in Fundamentals of Plant Science (FoPS), where we learn how to identify plants, how plants interact with one another in communities, and the cultural significance of plants across the world.
 Students discover how to explore and obsess over nature safely, by learning about its components first.

 Whether your child’s attention to plants is well-established or just nascent, introducing a new life science subject guarantees to develop a new sense of wonder.
-If you are interested in signing your child up for Introduction to Botany, I will be offering it for GHF Online’s Spring Session, beginning in January.
-Check it out here!
-Fundamentals of Plant Science will be offered in following semesters.
-Spring registration for GHF Online is now open for Summer 2018 and Fall 2018.
+If you are interested in signing your child up for any of these classes – or my new class, Photographing Nature, registration for GHF Online is now open for Summer 2018 and Fall 2018.